alpha-dragon-org/project-transfer/README.md

 ## Project Transfer

-There is no formal application process.
-The project creators will chat with any interested developers to explore ideas, backgrounds, and future directions.
+The project creators are open to any interested developers who want to explore ideas, backgrounds, and future directions.

-The project Safes will expand to include new signatures and the project creators will agree on a fee cap, after which all governance, infrastructure, repositories, and community accounts will be transferred over.
+The project Safes will expand to include any new project administrators after discussion, and the project creators will settle on a fee cap before leaving the project.
+All governance, infrastructure, repositories, and community accounts will be transferred over to the new development team.

 Project assets include: